tjgillis/sdk-ios/README.markdown

 By default PH_USE_OPENUDID=1 is set, which will send the OpenUDID value for the current device with the open request.
 If you would like to opt out of OpenUDID collection, set PH_USE_OPENUDID=0 instead.
 If you opt out of OpenUDID collection, you may also remove the OpenUDID classes from your project.

-Defining PH_USE_UNIQUE_IDENTIFIER=1 will send the Apple UDID alongside these new tokens, which will greatly help us preserve device histories throughout this transitional period.
+By default PH_USE_UNIQUE_IDENTIFIER=1 is set, which will send the Apple UDID alongside these new tokens, which will greatly help us preserve device histories throughout this transitional period.
 However, this does come with a risk of App Store rejection.

-Defining PH_USE_MAC_ADDRESS=1 will send the device's wifi MAC address alongside these new tokens.
+By default PH_USE_MAC_ADDRESS=1 is set, which will send the device's wifi MAC address alongside these new tokens.

+### **New** User Opt-Out
+To comply with Apple policies for the use of device information, we've provided a mechanism for your app to opt-out of collection of UDID and MAC addresses.
+To set the opt out status for your app, use the following method:

+    [PHAPIRequest setOptOutStatus:(BOOL)yesOrNo];

+You are responsible for providing an appropriate UI for user opt-out.
+User data is sent by default.

 Adding a Cross-Promotion Widget to Your Game
 --------------------------------------------